 By Rajkamal Rao

 But #MeToo has been a remarkable exception and will likely stay on as a powerful movement for gender equity for years to come.
-This is because, at its core, #MeToo indirectly impacts every one of us, not just for our actions today, but as is playing out in the confirmation battle of Judge Brett Kavanaugh, for alleged actions 35 years ago as a high school student.
+This is because, at its core, it indirectly impacts every one of us, not just for our actions today, but as it played out in the confirmation battle of now Justice Brett Kavanaugh, for alleged actions 35 years ago as a high school student.

 Why #MeToo Is Different#MeToo shines a spotlight on the way powerful male colleagues, often in roles of authority, have abused their power to advance the careers of those women who submitted to the men’s sexual fantasies and limit the careers of those who refused.
 It illustrates sexual harassment of the highest degree, exemplified by a powerful line in Michael Crichton’s 1990’s movie Disclosure: “Sexual harassment is not about sex.
 It is about power.”
 Although, in this movie, the perpetrator was female and the victim was male.